Hello World

 export GOBIN=~/go/bin/

-The above command specifies that go install should copy the compiled binary to the path ~/go/bin/.
+The above environment variable specifies that go install should copy the compiled binary to the path ~/go/bin/.
 This is the conventional location for a Go binary but feel free to change it to any location you want.
 Now try running go install again and the program should compile and run without any problems.

 You can type ls -al ~/go/bin/learngo in the terminal and you can find that in fact go install has placed the binary in the path ~/go/bin